London Symphony Orchestra

 Bartók Concerto for Orchestra

-Showcasing every instrument, Bartók’s Concerto for Orchestra, is a vibrant celebration of orchestral colour.
-It showcases every instrument in a journey from solemnity to exuberant joy.
+Bartók’s Concerto for Orchestra was one of his last works.
+It celebrates every single instrument of the orchestra in a remarkable journey from solemnity to joy.